Submit your review Journalism News NetworkAverage rating: 1 reviewsChair of MHRANov 2, 2022Fire Safety or lack of it!!

 Again your statement is incorrect because Mhouse roof has a parapet wall almost 1.4 meters high.

-I would appreciate your views on the above incorrect statements, please.
+Your views on the your own incorrect statements, please.

 (3)Please help us understand, which fire safety regulation states that the roof can’t be used for fire escape if the staircase is blocked with the fire and it is three sides closed.